Pediatric Gastroenterology Fellowship (Minnesota)

 - Opportunities to gain skills in clinical, translational, bench, education or quality research

-- The opportunity to obtain a diploma or master's degree through the Center for Clinical and Translational Science
+- The opportunity to obtain a postdoctoral certificate or master's degree through the Center for Clinical and Translational Science

 - Exposure to advanced endoscopic techniques